UniversalDependencies/docs/_el/index.md

 ## Treebanks

-There is one Greek UD treebank:
+There are two Modern Greed UD treebanks: UD_Greek-GDT and UD_Greek-GUD.

   * [Greek-GDT](../treebanks/el_gdt/index.html)
+  * Greek-GUD will be uploaded soon.